opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet3.rst

 Configuration steps in a datacenter:

-  -1- Configure ODL and Devstack networking-odl for BGP VPN.
+  - (a) Configure ODL and Devstack networking-odl for BGP VPN.

-  -2- Create a tenant network with IPv6 subnet using GUA prefix
+  - (b) Create a tenant network with IPv6 subnet using GUA prefix

-  -3- This tenant network is connected to an external network where the DCGW is connected.
+  - (c) This tenant network is connected to an external network where the DCGW is connected.
 Separation between both networks is done by DPN located on compute nodes.
 The subnet on this external network is using the same tenant as an IPv4 subnet used for MPLS over GRE tunnels endpoints between DCGW and DPN on Compute nodes.
 Configure one GRE tunnel between DPN on compute node and DCGW.

-  -4- Create a transport zone to declare that a tunneling method is planned to reach an external IP: the IPv6 interface of the DC-GW
+  - (d) Create a transport zone to declare that a tunneling method is planned to reach an external IP: the IPv6 interface of the DC-GW

-  -5- Create a Neutron Router
+  - (e) Create a Neutron Router

-  -6- Create an external network, as illustrated in example below.
+  - (f) Create an external network, as illustrated in example below.

 ::

       neutron net-create --router:external=true gateway_net

-  -7- The step create the L3VPN instances.
-As illustration, the route distinguisher and route target are set to 100:1.
+  - (g) The step create the L3VPN instances.
+As illustration, the route distinguishe and route target are set to 100:1.

 ::